-Routine foot care, hearing aids (and exams), long-term or custodial care, dentures, cosmetic surgery, acupuncture, dentures (and most dental care), eyeglasses (and fitting exams).
+Routine foot care, hearing aids (and exams), long-term or custodial care, cosmetic surgery, acupuncture, dentures (and most dental care), eyeglasses (and fitting exams).

 Plans F and G also offer a high-deductible plan in some states.
 With this option, you must pay for Medicare-covered costs (coinsurance, copayments, and deductibles) up to the deductible amount of $2,370 before your policy pays anything.

 Plans C and F aren't available to people newly eligible for Medicare on or after January 1, 2020.

 Some states only offer Medigap plans to age 65+ or have an alternative to the plans listed in the chart.

 For Plans K and L, after you meet your out-of-pocket yearly limit (K - $6220, L - $3110) and your yearly Part B deductible, the Medigap plan pays 100% of covered services for the rest of the calendar year.

 Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don't result in an inpatient admission.